AmirRezaFarokhy/AmirRezaFarokhy/README.md

 output = YourProblems.Solution(many_times=True).Complete()
 if output.exist:
     print(f"Hi we found your problem and this is solution {output.solutions}")
+else:
+    print(f"We Worked together to find out :) ") 🙂
 ```

 ##### ✉️ How to reach me amirreza.farokhy81@gmail.com